- About PS&F

 Neither the AHCA nor the BCRA directly address employer reporting requirements.
 However, both bills continue to make some sort of tax credits available to those who purchase individual health insurance.
 Eligibility for these tax credits will be dependent to some extent on whether the individual has employer-sponsored health insurance available, so the IRS will continue to need some kind of employer reporting.
 The hope is that the reporting could be much simpler in the future.

-The BCRA repeals the medical loss ratio (MLR) rules that require insurance companies to spend a specific percentage of premiums on claims, and it lets state set their own low ratio rules.
+The BCRA repeals the medical loss ratio (MLR) rules that require insurance companies to spend a specific percentage of premiums on claims, and it lets the state set their own low ratio rules.
 It also includes a provision to encourage association health plans that would offer coverage to small employers.

 Both the AHCA and the BCRA include several other provisions of interest to employers: